 This return object contains information that may be of value to the object that registered a listener.
-Each registration will typically be for only a limited amount of time, and this information may be returned in the Lease object.
+Each registration will typically only be for a limited amount of time, and this information may be returned in the Lease object.
 If the event registration was for a particular type, this may be returned in the id field.
 A sequence number may also be given.
-The meaning of these values may depend on the particular system-in other words, Jini gives you a class that is optional in use and whose fields are not tightly specified.
+The meaning of these values may depend on the particular system-in other words, Jini gives you a class that is optional in use, and whose fields are not tightly specified.
 This gives you the freedom to choose your own meanings to some extent.
-Note that in Jini 1, the source object was typically this, and the programmer would rely on Java substituting a proxy.
-In Jini 2.0, the proxy will have to be explicitly given, for example: